uchicago-capp-camp-2025/python-lab/README.md

 Try entering the letter "b" to see the program behave as expected.
 Keep trying letters until you find one that crashes.

-Once you trigger the crash, resolve it and make a commit the same way you did for Part 1.
+Once you trigger the crash, resolve it and-- make a commit.

 ## Part 4 - Second Runtime Error